compuphase/partcl/README.md

 "break", "continue" or "return" inside the loop to contol the flow.

 "expr" - `tcl_cmd_expr` interprets the infix expression that follows.
-This is and integer-only expression parser, but supporting most of the Tcl operator set (`in` and `ni` are currently missing), with the same precedence levels as the official Tcl.
+This is and integer-only expression parser, but supporting most of the Tcl operator set, with the same precedence levels as standard Tcl.
+Missing are: the conditional operator (`? :`), list operators `in` and `ni`, and functions.

+"incr" - `tcl_cmd_incr` increments or decrements a variable.

+"scan" - `tcl_cmd_scan` parses a string and stores extracted values into variables.
+This command currently only supports `%c`, `%d`, `%i` and `%x` placeholders.

 ## Building and testing